pipiscrew/timeline/health/insulin.md

 > In the short term, a small, six-month **spike in cholesterol** isn’t harmful — it takes a decade or more of high LDL to cause damage. [source](https://www.everydayhealth.com/ketogenic-diet/what-happens-to-your-cholesterol-on-a-keto-diet/)

+> Choosing lower-fat versions can reduce your risk of heart disease, but that guidance goes back to 1980, when the first edition of the Dietary Guidelines for Americans was published.
+Dairy fat is not harmful to heart health. [source](https://www.nytimes.com/2023/12/08/well/eat/low-fat-dairy-products.html)

 <center> --<>-- </center>
 </br>